Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/track-exposure.md

 template: guide-last.html
 ---

 [Exposure tracking](../../general/exposure-tracking.md) plays a key role in tracking if and when a user has actually viewed the variable experience from your feature flag.
-Exposure tracking may be considered optional for feature flags don't require any analysis; however, it is essential when running experiment, since accurate exposure tracking is crucial for reliable results.
+Exposure tracking may be considered optional for feature flags which don't require analysis; however, it is essential when running experiment.
+Accurate exposure tracking is crucial for reliable results.

 ## Analytics REST API